ibv_reg_mr(3) — Linux manual page

 This setting allows the NIC to relax the order that data

-is transfered between the network and the target memory
+is transferred between the network and the target memory

 region.
 Relaxed ordering allows network initiated writes